etiennebacher/awesome-R-JS-adaptation/README.md

 Purpose of this repo
 --------------------

-The goal of this repo is to provide a list of the JavaScript libraries that have been adapted in R, so that R developers don’t lose too much time trying to determine if a particular JavaScript library has already been ported in R.
+The goal of this repo is to provide a list of the JavaScript and CSS libraries that have been adapted in R, so that R developers don’t lose too much time trying to determine if a particular JavaScript or CSS library has already been ported in R.

 How to contribute